 Faulty Temperature Sensor

-If there’s no damage to the bake element, you’ll need to determine if your oven’s temperature sensor is working as it should.
-While it probably won’t show any visible damage, a failing temperature sensor won’t give you an accurate temperature reading.
-Testing this part can vary by the oven model, so check your owner’s manual for instructions on how to do this.
+If there’s no damage to the bake element, determine if the temperature sensor is working correctly.
+You probably won’t see any visible damage, but a failing temperature sensor won’t provide an accurate temperature reading.

 Having quite the opposite problem?
-Find out why your electic oven overheats here.
+Find out why your electric oven overheats here.